 It’s there she learns she is pregnant, a secret she chooses not to tell Wyn.
 As she rebuilds a life for herself, Mark eventually re-enters the picture, and things seem settled.
 Then Wyn shows up again, forcing a nearly impossible decision on the vulnerable Kitty.

 Actually, that’s where the movie starts, and the rest is told in flashback, until the final moments when Kitty’s choice is made.
 The story is told in such a way her decision is never obvious, yet ultimately, it is.

-Ginger Rogers won the Academy Award for Best Performance by a Lead Actress in this first dramatic role after her final musical with Fred Astaire (the two would actually reunite one more time in 1949, but 1939 marked the end of an era for their filmmaking together).
+Ginger Rogers won the Academy Award for Best Performance by a Lead Actress in this first dramatic role after her penultimate musical with Fred Astaire (the two would reunite one more time in 1949).
 The film was nominated for four other Academy Awards: Best Picture, Best Director, Best Adapted Screenplay and Best Sound.

 Kitty Foyle is a woman’s film, no doubt about it, but men who have an appreciation for character development and the fine art of crafting an adult story with the restrictions of Motion Picture Production Code will enjoy it as well.
 It has humor and humanity to balance the more challenging aspects of human nature, and a heroine to cheer for in good times and bad.